citp/privacy-policy-historical/e/ex/ext/extremeterrain.com.md

 Gift Certificate redemption:

-  * Gift certificates purchased from ExtremeTerrain.com can only be redeemed at ExtremeTerrain.com and are excluded from use for purchases shipping internationally with i-parcel.
-To use your gift certificate to make a purchase, enter in the gift certificate number on the “Billing” page during checkout.
+  * Gift certificates purchased from ExtremeTerrain.com can only be redeemed at ExtremeTerrain.com.
+  * There are two ways to redeem your gift certificiate at ExtremeTerrain.com.
+Either enter the gift certificate number on the “Billing” page during checkout, or, if placing a phone order, provide the gift certificate number to the customer service represenatitive completing your order.
   * If you place an order that exceeds the balance of your gift certificate, the balance must be paid with a valid credit card, paypal account, store credit if available, or another gift certificate (you can redeem multiple gift certificates on a single order.)
   * Any unused balance after purchase will be converted to a store credit and applied to your account (if you don’t have one, we will create one for you, you’ll just need to enter your password after checkout or return to the site at a later time to set your password for the account associated with the email address used on the order).
 This way you won’t need to enter your gift certificate number each time you want to use your balance!
 Just log in and you’ll be able to apply your credit during checkout.
 You’ll also be able to review your available credit balance in your account.